sbslee/pypgx/README.rst

 The only exception to above rule is the *GSTT1* gene, which is located on ``chr22`` for GRCh37 but on ``chr22_KI270879v1_alt`` for GRCh38.
 This gene is known to have an extremely high rate of gene deletion polymorphism in the population and thus requires SV analysis.
-If you are interested in genotyping this gene with your GRCh38 data, then you must have sequence reads mapped to that contig as well.
-To this end, you can easily filter your reference FASTA file using the ``fuc`` program so that it only contains the main contigs plus the ALT contig:
+Therefore, if you are interested in genotyping this gene with your GRCh38 data, then you must have sequence reads mapped to that contig as well.
+To this end, you can easily filter your reference FASTA file before read alignment so that it only contains the main contigs plus the ALT contig.
+If you don't know how to do this, here's one way using the ``fuc`` program (which should have already been installed along with PyPGx):

 .. code-block:: text